GeekHive/SitecoreIaaSArmTemplates/README.md

 # SitecoreIaaSArmTemplates

-*To get started right away, skip to the "General Deployment Steps" section.*

 This repository contains Azure Resource Management (ARM) templates to create various Sitecore infrastructure on IaaS infrastructure, i.e. Virtual Machines (VMs).
 Once configured and deployed, the resulting environments are fully ready-to-go, error-free Sitecore sites.
 Remote Desktop Protocol (RDP) is also set up to allow you to view the server and make any additional tweaks.

 One of the goals of this repository was to leave the Sitecore installs as out-of-the-box as possible.
 They rely on basic SIF commands.
 The core pieces are there, and can be modififed as needed depending on the goals of a deployment.